 The Obama administration has made fair lending enforcement a top priority, and it shows from the vigorous attention that the federal government is placing on the issue.
 The DOJ and CFPB are stepping up enforcement and HUD has formalized its long-standing disparate impact policy.
 Inside Mortgage Finances Guide to Fair Lending Compliance details the latest fair lending issues, with insight from officials at the DOJ, industry attorneys and former officials at the CFPB.
 The Guide covers how the DOJ handles referrals of potential fair lending violations, looks at recent fair lending actions, examines the CFPBs enforcement practices, and delves into HUDs final rule on disparate impact.

 The new loan originator compensation rule from the Consumer Financial Protection Bureau builds on the existing rule put forth by the Federal Reserve in 2011.
 It even clarifies some areas that the Fed rule left murky.
 But it also broadens qualification standards and, perhaps most importantly, greatly expands the definition of who is covered by its limits.
-This guide closely examines the new regulation, contrasts its differences from the Fed rule, and discusses important implementation concerns.
-Youll learn who is covered, what is allowed, what parts of your business you should examine as you make your implementation plans, what you must do immediately and what you cant do before January 2014.
+This guide, updated in November 2013, closely examines the new regulation, contrasts its differences from the Fed rule, and discusses important implementation concerns.
+Youll learn who is covered, what is allowed, what you must do to make your program fit within the rule, and what you need to continually monitor.

 The new ability-to-repay rule and its qualified mortgage standard, released by the Consumer Financial Protection Bureau in January, are likely to change the course of business for nearly every player in the residential finance industry.
 Get a concise examination of the rule, its requirements, and its impacts.
 Learn what it takes to stay within the ability-to-repay restrictions, what constitutes a qualified mortgage and how the repercussions are likely to affect your business.